-Luckily, if you’re using the popular eCommerce platform like Shopify, you can also use the inexpensive dropshipping management plugin Oberlo.
+Luckily, if you’re using a popular eCommerce platform like Shopify, you can also use the inexpensive dropshipping management plugin Oberlo.

 Not only does this plugin help you find reliable suppliers and provide in-depth product statistics so you can sell hot items, but it also makes customizing your product pages easy.